MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-XIII-Tennessee-Valley-Authority/part-1304-Approval-Construction-Tennessee-River-System-Regulation-Structures-Other-Alterations/subpart-C-TVAOwned-Residential-Access-Shoreland/section-1304.204.md

 (h) Docks proposed in subdivisions recorded after November 1, 1999, must be placed at least 50 feet from the neighbors' docks.
 When this density requirement cannot be met, TVA may require group or community facilities.

-(i) Where the applicant owns or controls less than 50 feet of property adjoining TVA shoreline, the overall width of the facilities permitted along the shore shall be limited to ensure sufficient space to accommodate other property owners.
+(i) Where the applicant owns or controls less than 50 feet of property adjoining TVA shoreland, the overall width of the facilities permitted along the shore shall be limited to ensure sufficient space to accommodate other property owners.

 (j) Covered boatslips may be open or enclosed with siding.